Introducing mindfulness

 Paying attention with curiosity and care

-Discover how small moments of mindful attention can bring ease into daily life.
+Explore how small moments of mindful attention can help you notice what is happening in your body, mind, and daily life.

 🤖 Week 2: